anovos/anovos-docs/docs/getting-started/index.md

 ## Get Started

-Once installed, packages can be imported and the required functionality can be called in the user flow in any application or notebook. <br/>
+Once installed, packages can be imported, and the required functionality can be called in the user flow in any application or notebook. <br/>

 Refer to the following links to get started :

 - quick-start guide